Thinstation/thinstation/README.md

 [https://www.github.com/thinstation/thinstation-ng](https://www.github.com/thinstation/thinstation-ng)

-Legacy branches such as 5.6, 6.2 and 6.3 will remain availabe here.
+Legacy branches such as 5.6, 6.2 and 6.3 will remain availabe here and are selectable from the branch dropdown.
+If you wish to checkout out a legacy branch, please use the -b and --depth 1 options for git with this repo.